Halloween in Sleepy Hollow

 Master storyteller Jonathan Kruk offers a dramatic performance of Washington Irving’s classic tale, “The Legend of Sleepy Hollow,” featuring the Headless Horseman, Ichabod Crane, Brom Bones, and Katrina Van Tassel.
 Flavored with live spooky organ music by Jim Keyes, Kruk’s storytelling captivates all audiences.
 Admissions for this 45-minute performance are by timed ticket only, which MUST be purchased in advance.
 Four performances each evening on the hour, beginning at 6 pm.
 Buy tickets online at www.hudsonvalley.org or call 914-631-8200.
 2014 dates: October 4-5, 10-12, 17-19, 24-26, 31.
 November 1.

 Climb aboard Sleepy Hollow’s annual Haunted Hayride and watch out for the Headless Horseman!
 Join the block party on Beekman Avenue before or after your hair-raising ride through the real Sleepy Hollow.
 Contact Village of Sleepy Hollow recreation department for tickets and information, www.sleepyhollowny.gov, 914-366-5109.
-2014 dates: to be announced (usually takes place the last weekend in October).
+2014 dates: October 24 and 25.

 Van Cortlandt Manor, 525 South Riverside Avenue, Croton-on-Hudson, NY.
 The Hudson Valley’s biggest, most exciting, most electrifying Halloween event returns for a whopping 21 nights!
 See more than 5,000 individually hand-carved, illuminated jack o’ lanterns in an elaborate walk-through experience.
 Meander through an 18th-century riverside landscape and discover a breathtaking display.
 Stroll through the Tunnel O’ Pumpkin Love and witness the incredible sight of gourd-filled Jack-in-the-Boxes springing up and bouncing around.
 See slithering ground snakes, a giant spider web, and go gaga over a collection of shrunken Little Monsters.
 Gaze in amazement at a towering pumpkin bonfire and a working doomsday grandfather clock.
 All made of jack o’ lanterns!
 Tens of thousands of visitors came to last year’s sold-out Blaze.
 Complete with original, atmospheric music, sound effects, and professional lighting, this is the tri-state area’s largest and most innovative Halloween happening.
 All admissions are by timed ticket only, which MUST be purchased in advance.
 Buy tickets online at www.hudsonvalley.org or call 914-631-8200.